krzemienski/awesome-from-stars/README.md

 * [cookpete/react-player](https://github.com/cookpete/react-player): A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia and DailyMotion
 * [napthedev/react-tuby](https://github.com/napthedev/react-tuby): A React video player library with YouTube-like UI
 * [raphamorim/react-tv](https://github.com/raphamorim/react-tv): [ Unmaintained due to raphamorim/react-ape ] React Renderer for low memory applications
-* [lewhunt/react-tv-player](https://github.com/lewhunt/react-tv-player): A React video player component for TV devices, with customisable buttons and arrow-key navigation.
-It can play a variety of URLs like file paths, HLS/Dash streams and even YouTube links directly.
+* [lewhunt/react-tv-player](https://github.com/lewhunt/react-tv-player): A React media player for TV devices, with customisable buttons and arrow-key navigation.
+The component can play a variety of URLs like file paths, HLS/Dash streams and even YouTube links directly.
 Try out the demo on a desktop browser to see how it can simplify playback in your big-screen web apps: https://lewhunt.github.io/react-tv-player
 * [PhiloInc/ReactBS](https://github.com/PhiloInc/ReactBS): React-like framework for Roku
 * [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume): A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
 * [ReactiveCocoa/ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa): Cocoa framework and Obj-C dynamism bindings for ReactiveSwift.